About the Study

 - Evaluations of your HS by our dermatologists

-- Study-related care and medication at no cost (you do not need insurance to participate, but you will need to attend up to 15 scheduled visits to our office during an approximately one-year period)
+- Study-related care and medication at no cost (you do not need insurance to participate, but you will need to attend up to 17 scheduled visits to our office during an approximately 17-month period)

-- Compensation for time and travel to attend study visits
+- Reimbursement stipend for time and travel to attend study visits

 What is the purpose of a clinical study?